makinux/WebTileNet/README.md

 	Software: python 3.6.3 (using pyenv)

 ### Installation method
-1. Install pyenv so that you can use python 3.6.3.
+1.Install pyenv so that you can use python 3.6.3.

 	cd ~